gvarsanyi/dynmod/README.md

 - Allows your project to install dependencies only when they actually use them.

 # Install
-## Global install makes it available for all of your projects plus it makes the command line version available system wide.
-Requires administrator permissions (sudo).
+## Global install makes it available for all of your projects plus it makes the command line version available system-wide
+### Requires administrator permissions (sudo)
     [sudo] npm install dynmod -g
 ## Local install
     npm install dynmod